How to Spy on Competitor Ads: Complete 2025 Framework

 Use the Brandtracker to open successful video ads and read the Transcript view.

-- The Solution: How do they transition to the product?
+Solution: How do they introduce the product?

 Identify "Hidden Gems" before they saturate the market